zlintian/SBayesRC_pipeline/README.md

 This is a pipeline how I format any GWAS summary-level data into cojo format, and use SBayesRC method to generate predictors.
-Both the scripts to use the [R version SBayesRC](https://github.com/zhilizheng/SBayesRC) and [GCTB version SBayesRC](https://cnsgenomics.com/software/gctb/#SBayesRCTutorial) are included.
+We also included example code to run SBayesR, SBayesS, COJO and clumping on this page.

+# Preparation

 Resource data is available for local users with the following path setting, and public for [downloading](https://cnsgenomics.com/software/gctb/#Download) too.